Blog

 An estimated 20% of workers in Great Britain are believed to be exposed to high levels of noise as part of the working routine.
 High levels of noise is known to increase the likelihood to suffering from temporary and permanent noise-induced hearing loss.

-So what can employers do about it?
+So what can your business do about it?

-The SHOUT test for noise assessment
+The SHOUT test for UK workplace noise assessments

 Employers who notice that their staff need to shout in order to be heard may be dealing with excessive noise in their workplace.
 To address this concern, the Health and Safety Executive (HSE) recommends that employers use the “SHOUT test” to proactively assess the presence of noise problems.